We all have been guilty of being ungrateful. We get something we want, but we are looking for the next thing. The human heart is never satisfied.

-Being joyful at all times is a challenge: when a loved one passes (especially around the holidays), financial difficulty, and failed relationships.
+Being joyful always is a challenge: financial difficulty, and failed relationships, when a loved one pass (especially around the holidays).
 It can make anyone miserable.
-We have a natural side so it’s okay to cry, but we must be careful so that we don’t slip into a deep state of depression.
+But, of course, we have a natural side, so it’s okay to cry, but we must be careful so that we don’t slip into a deep state of depression.

-Dis-ease can lead to all kind of illnesses and diseases.
-I have seen it first hand.
-It is good to surround yourself by Godly and positive people when you are going through a difficult time.
+Dis-ease can lead to all kinds of illnesses and diseases.
+I have seen it firsthand.
+Therefore, it is good to surround yourself with godly and positive people when going through a difficult time.

-When David lost everything including his family, he cried.
+When David lost everything, including his family, he cried.
 However, David encouraged himself in the Lord.
-Nehemiah 8:10 says The joy of the Lord is our strength.
-We have to lean on God’s strength to pull us through difficult situations.
-Proverbs 17:22 says 22 A merry heart doeth good like a medicine: but a broken spirit drieth the bones.
+Nehemiah 8:10 says the joy of the Lord is our strength.
+We must lean on God’s strength to pull us through difficult situations.
+Proverbs 17:22 says, 22 A merry heart doeth good like a medicine: but a broken spirit dries the bones.
 Everyone needs a good laugh to release stress.

-Pray always… even when things are going good.
-Satan is as a roaring lion, seeking people to devour.
-Matthew 24:44 says be ready.
-Prayer is communication with God just as if you were talking to someone close.
-A prayer life and a relationship with God keeps you sane.
+Pray always, even when things are going well.
+Satan is like a roaring lion, seeking people to devour.
+Matthew 24:44 says to be ready.
+Prayer is communicating with God as if you were talking to someone close.
+Prayer life and a relationship with God keep you sane.
 I even vent to God just like I would my best friend or someone I trust.
 You can face any challenge that comes with a prayer life.

-In everything, give thanks.
-For this is the will of God for those who belong to Jesus Christ.
-When you accept Jesus as Lord and Savior, it gives you hope and supernatural power that a natural or carnal person can’t give.
+In everything, give thanks, for this is the will of God for those who belong to Jesus Christ.
+Accepting Jesus as Lord and Savior give you hope and supernatural power that a natural or carnal person cannot give.
 It is easy to complain when things go wrong.
-In Numbers 14 the Israelites wandered in the wilderness for 40 years murmuring and complaining.
-Some of them died and didn’t get to the promised land.
+In Numbers 14, the Israelites wandered in the wilderness for 40 years, murmuring and complaining.
+Some of them died and did not get to the promised land.
 To move forward, have an attitude of gratitude.

-Thank God for what you have and more will be given.
-When a person sees appreciation for what is done, it makes that person want to give more.
+Thank God for what you have, and more will be given.
+When a person sees appreciation for what is done, it makes that person wants to give more.

 God dwells in thanksgiving.
-Psalm 100:4 says 4 Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name.
+Psalm 100:4 says, 4 Enter into his gates with thanksgiving, and his courts with praise: be thankful unto him and bless his name.

 No one wants to be around someone who complains and is in a bad mood all the time; it can become mentally draining.